 I am going to do my Bible units through Distance Learning.
 What classes should I take?

-We recommend taking: Intro to Biblical Literature, Pentateuch, Acts, Systematic Theology 1 & 3 (pick any of these adding up to 12 units).
+We recommend taking: Intro to Biblical Literature, Pentateuch, Synoptic Gospels, and History of Ancient Israel.
 Click here to find out more about LPC’s Distance Learning courses.

 How do payments work?

-Payment in full (or arrangement for financial aid) is due before each academic term.
+Payment in full (or arrangement for financial aid) is due one week prior to the start of each class.
 For students unable to pay for all classes at the beginning of the term in full, payments can be made for each class one week prior to the start of that class.
 Payments after the one week deadline may result in a $50 late fee.

 Can I get credit for non-accredited college of institute work?